atick-faisal/label-studio/docs/source/tutorials/yolo.md

   - LOG_LEVEL=DEBUG  # optional
 ```

-### Step 4: Update your Labeling Configuration in Label Studio
+### Step 4: Update your Labeling Configuration in Annotation Hub

-In your Label Studio project, specify the path to your custom model in the labeling configuration
+In your Annotation Hub project, specify the path to your custom model in the labeling configuration
 by adding the `model_path` parameter to the control tag you're using
 (e.g., `<RectangleLabels>`, `<PolygonLabels>`, `<Choices>`, etc.).